chud-lori/delman-test/readme.md

 ## Run

-Run this command and access the web app at `localhost:5000`
+Run this command and access the app app at `localhost:5000`.
+You can check curl.sh to access di API

 ```bash
 python manage.py run -h 0.0.0.0